btoll/benjamintoll.com/content/post/unsharing_namespaces_part_two.md

 lrwxrwxrwx 1 root root 0 Aug  7 20:19 net -> net:[4026532008]
 ```

-Back in the container process, we can show that the new process can see all of the same namespaced network interfaces as the host and accesses the same routing table since it inherited the same `net` namespace:
+Further, back in the container process, since it inherited the same `net` namespace we can show that the new process can see all of the same namespaced network interfaces as the host and accesses the same routing table:

 ```bash
 $ ip a